+I am a professor, activist, and nonprofit leader who has given nearly 200 public presentations.
 I am available for online and in-person speaking engagements in public, academic, and corporate settings.
 Contact me to inquire.

 My talks can be tailored to a level of specificity/generality that meets your interests and needs, and a level of technical detail that meets your audience.
 The list below gives merely a sampling of the sorts of talks I can deliver.
 Contact me to discuss your specific needs.

 - Social justice, in particular, equity/diversity/inclusion with respect to race, gender, disability status, sexual orientation